Understanding Code Violations in Virginia & Their Impact on Selling Your House

 What are the steps to sell a property with lead or asbestos issues in Virginia?

-What role do homeowners associations (HOAs) play in selling a house in Virginia?
+What role do homeowners’ associations (HOAs) play in selling a house in Virginia?

-In Virginia, homeowners associations may impose regulations that affect your sale.
+In Virginia, homeowner associations may impose regulations that affect your sale.
 Check for any HOA rules that might restrict your ability to sell, such as unpaid dues or unresolved violations.
 Work with the HOA to ensure compliance and provide necessary documents to buyers.
 Transparency about HOA rules will make the sales process smoother.

 Are there risks involved in selling a house in foreclosure with code violations in Virginia?